sictweb/bti425-2020/graded-work/assign3.md

 The projects are separate and independent.
 They have nothing to do with each other.

-Here's an image that shows the top part of the view in project #1:
+Here's an image that shows the top part of the view in project #1.
+As with any image on this web site, you can open the image in a new tab/window to view it full-size:

 ![Project 1](../media/a3/p1-front-v3.png)